 Deepak Chopra, "Life After Death: The Burden of Proof"

 In Life After Death: The Burden of Proof, bestselling author and public speaker Deepak Chopra turns his attention to what happens after death.
 He explores the evidence that "the other side" is not separated from life by an impassable wall, but rather it is a simple continuation of the same soul journey.
 Chopra uses a healthy blend of scientific discoveries and ancient wisdom to argue his point that consciousness is eternal.
 In doing so, he has created a must-read book for anyone who seeks the answer to the question of what happens after death.

-If you’d like to explore the concept of life after death further, you may find that a past life reading will offer proof and inspire faith that death is not, in fact, the end.
+If you’d like to explore the concept of life after death further, you may find that speaking with a Death Doula or receiving a past life reading will offer proof and inspire faith that death is not, in fact, the end.

 The Personal Story of Psychic Tina Lee, “A Walk on the Spiritual Side”

 When the unexpected happens - a car accident, choking, a coma - you might find your soul traveling between this world and the next.
 Those who survive often describe the sensation of floating above their bodies, that they're heading toward a bright white light, recalling all their memories and even coming into contact with loved ones who have already passed on.
 As a comfort to those who struggle with a fear of death and dying, Psychic Source Advisor Tina Lee describes her own near death experience in more detail: